Search This Site

 • Drag and Drop functionality

-Most DVD drives that are sold today are able to work with either format.
+Most drives that are sold today are able to work with either format.
 But if your drive is an older one, it will usually support one or the other.

 How DVD Drives Work